kostaman/LED_Matrix-1/README.md

 Therefore converting this to something not based in Linux would be straightforward, given it can generate L2 packets.

+## License
+This project is licensed under GPL 3.
+See LICENSE for more details.

 ## Configuration
 See [Configuration](https://github.com/daveythacher/LED_Matrix/blob/main/Configuration.md)